 Ikea has now finally released the delayed smart blinds and this week I finally got my hands a pair of FYRTUR blackout versions.
-While an in-depth review will arrive in about 2 weeks’ time, checkout my first impressions of these affordable smart blinds.
+This is my first impressions of the blinds ahead of the Ikea smart blind review.
+Which will look in-depth at both the FYRTUR and KADRILJ blinds

-Please note – This Ikea smart blinds hands on review is just that.
+Please note – This Ikea smart blinds hands is just that.
 I have had the FYRTUR installed for about 72 hours now.
-This means that it’s just a first impressions and before the full review is complete, things could change.
+This means it’s just a first impressions and before the full review is complete, things could change.

-If you prefer to watch a the video version of this article, then check it out below
+If you prefer to watch a video version of this article, then check it out below

 In the box